Annmochii/Annmochii/README.md

 I am a Computer Science student at the Brazilian University of Vila Velha and I also study UX/UI Design at the Britsh Scholl of Creative Arts and Technology.

-- 🌱 I'm currently learning React Native and C.
+- 🌱 I'm currently learning C# and C.
 - 🍅 I have a special interst in Front-End development and UX/UI Design.
-- 🔭 I'm currently not looking for a job since I'm in the beginning of the course, but soon I will.
+- 🔭 I'm currently looking for a job!
+My socials are right below!
 - ⚡ **Fun fact:** I'm also a digital illustrator!
 You can comission me via E-mail at annmochii40@gmail.com

 ## Currently learning: